CamIgles/it-cert-notes/A+-notes/OBJ-3.2-&-3.4-CableTypes.md

 | USB Type B | | theres type b standard, mini and micro | it's used moslty on the back of printers it's like a square|
 | USB Type C | | USB-C| can be plugged in in either direction |

-**You can connect 127 devices to the same laptop or compute using USB
+**You can connect 127 devices to the same laptop or compute using USB.

 ## 📌 Video Cables